Nature For Justice

 N4J is supporting Fundación Los Aliados in its work with marginalized communities affected by the climate crisis in a critically important region of the Andean-Amazon slope.
-We will support and train community-based agriculture extension personnel to promote improved farmer income via crop diversification and other activities.
+We will help train agriculture extension personnel to promote improved farmer income via crop diversification and other activities.

-N4J Catalyst, our sister public benefit corporation that is majority-owned by Nature For Justice, has 4 consulting projects and is contributing unrestricted revenues to the non-profit side of our work.
+N4J Catalyst, our sister public benefit corporation that is majority-owned by Nature For Justice, has four consulting projects and is contributing unrestricted revenues to the non-profit side of our work.